a-type/intereactive/guides/select.md

 };
 ```

-By passing the props we get from `useSelectionFocusElement`, we make our input discoverable to the Selection system as the primary, focusable, interactive element for our selection experience.
+By using `SelectionFocusElement`, or passing the props we get from `useSelectionFocusElement`, we make our input discoverable to the Selection system as the primary, focusable, interactive element for our selection experience.
 For all other purposes, this is just a regular input.
 You are responsible for attaching `value` and `onChange` props, for instance, to respond to the user's typing and determine which options they can see.
 Or, if you don't want to allow searching, you could use a `<div>` instead. `interreactive` isn't opinionated about this.

 Now we can add our input to our Select.
 For this example, we'll wire up the input change events too, so that the user can type.